InTec-PCPS/hd-fm-for-moOde-audio/README.md

 Anyone who stumbles upon this is welcome to take it, use it, make it better.
 There's plenty of room for that.
 For example, I started with HD and added FM later.
 I'm sure they could be combined.

+Added vibe-coded install script that handles everything but setting passwords for icecast (see notes).

 ![Project Logo](images/radio-hd.jpg "moOdeHD")

 # HD-Radio and FM Radio for moOde audio